sbstnlambert/jungle-house/README.md

 - Add plants to the shopping cart.
 - Calculate the total price of items in the cart.
 - Reset the shopping cart.

+## Upcoming Features

+As the project evolves, the following features are planned:

+1. **Create a visual identity:** Develop a consistent visual design and branding for a more engaging user experience.
+2. **Optimize the UI:** Enhance the user interface for improved aesthetics and usability.
+3. **Integrate external plant data:** Utilize external APIs such as [Trefle](https://trefle.io/) or [Perenual](https://www.perenual.com/) to fetch comprehensive plant information dynamically using `useEffect`.
+4. **Implement service files:** Integrate service files to enhance codebase architecture and maintainability.

 ## Acknowledgements